Azure/PSRule.Rules.Azure/docs/en/rules/Azure.LB.AvailabilityZone.md

 ## DESCRIPTION

-Load balancers using availability zones improve reliability and ensure availability during failure scenarios affecting a data center within a region.
+A load balancer is an Azure service that distributes traffic among instances of a service in a backend pool (such as VMs).
+Load balancers route traffic to healthy instances in the backend pool based on configured rules.
+However if the load balancer itself becomes unavailable, traffic sent through the load balancer may become disrupted.

+In a region that supports availability zones, Standard Load Balancers can be deployed across multiple zones (zone-redundant).
-A single zone redundant frontend IP address will survive zone failure.
+A zone-redundant Load Balancer allows traffic to be served by a single frontend IP address that can survive zone failure.

-The frontend IP may be used to reach all (non-impacted) backend pool members no matter the zone.
-One or more availability zones can fail and the data path survives as long as one zone in the region remains healthy.
+Also consider the data path to the backend pool, and ensure that the backend pool is deployed with zone-redundancy in mind.

+In a region that supports availability zones, Standard Load Balancers should be deployed with zone-redundancy.

 ## RECOMMENDATION

-Consider using zone-redundant load balancers deployed with Standard SKU.
+Consider using load balancers deployed across at least two availability zones.

-## NOTES

-This rule applies when analyzing resources deployed to Azure using *pre-flight* and *in-flight* data.

-This rule fails when `"zones"` is constrained to a single(zonal) zone or is not configured, and passes when set to `["1", "2", "3"]`.

 ## EXAMPLES